-Before the thief could make sense of it, Tyr’eshal vanished.
-He teleported right behind the thief and twisted his wrist, forcing him to drop the knife.
-As it hit the ground, he pushed the villager forward with his other hand.
-The scratches the villager suffered from the fall were a small hindrance compared to the fact that he was now safely out of reach.
-Tyr’eshal threw the rogue against one of the trees, knocking him out.
+Tyr’eshal reached for the magic around and, with a gentle tug this time, cast the teleportation spell.
+With a bright flash, he appeared right behind the thief.
+He twisted the thief’s wrist, forcing him to drop the knife.
+As it hit the ground, he pushed the villager forward with his other hand, sending him hurtling out of the thief’s reach.
+The pouch fell from the villager’s hand.
+Tyr’eshal threw the surprised rogue against one of the trees, knocking him out.

 He helped the shocked villager to his feet.
-“I am sorry about that, but I wanted to be sure you were out of his reach.”
-The villager seemed to calm down even if he was still in shock.
+“I am sorry for throwing you down like this, I wanted to be sure he can’t reach you anymore.

 “What I told him was true.
 Flower seeds,” the villager said.